Medical examiner blames police pressure for Floyd’s death

 Baker has not ruled asphyxiation as a cause of Floyd’s death.
 And at one point, he said he is not an expert on lack of oxygen because he doesn’t treat living people, and he would defer certain questions to experts on breathing.

 Baker also said that based on his viewing of the video, he believed Chauvin’s knee was “primarily on the back, or the side or the area in between on Mr. Floyd’s neck.”
-And he said it didn’t appear from the video that his knee would have blocked one of the carotid arteries in the neck that supply blood to the brain.
+And he said that in his opinion, the placement of Chauvin’s knee would not have cut off Floyd’s airway.

 Chauvin, 45, is charged with murder and manslaughter in Floyd’s death May 25.
 Floyd was arrested outside a neighborhood market after being accused of trying to pass a counterfeit $20 bill.